Welcome

 - Printing use has been reduced in the last five years, saving over 240 trees by printing a mini guide instead of a full prospectus.

-The Sowlent Food Garden is our allotment in the heart of the city, situated next to the Solent Sports Complex on East Park Terrace.
+The Sowlent Community Garden is our allotment in the heart of the city, situated next to the Solent Sports Complex on East Park Terrace.

 Green travel

-The University is keen ensure students and staff travel to campus as easily, safely and sustainably as possible.
-Our East Park Terrace campus, in the centre of Southampton, is well-served by public transport.
+The University is keen to ensure students and staff can travel to campus in a safe, active and sustainable way.
+The East Park Terrace campus is located within the city centre which is served by a variety of public transport and micromobility options such as pay to hire e-scooters and e-bikes.
 Details of travel options can be found here.

 The University’s purchasing activities have a significant impact on the wider world.
 Our Sustainable and Ethical Procurement Policy ensures that we are embedding responsible procurement practices, which create positive social, economic and environmental outcomes.